Claus1/unigui/README.md

 Universal App Browser Unigui

 ### Purpose ###
-Provide a programming technology that does not require client programming, for a server written in any language, for displaying on any device, in any resolution, without any tuning.
+Provide a programming technology that does not require front-end programming, for a server written in any language, for displaying on any device, in any resolution, without any tuning.

 ### Installing ###
 ```